 Once on top of the dome, you get 360° views of Florence, making this one of the best viewpoints of this city.

 The Brunelleschi Ticket also covers the other sites of the monumental complex of Santa Maria del Fiore and you have 3 days to visit everything.
-Learn more about the ticket types on our Guide to the Florence Cathedral.
+Learn more about the ticket types on our guide How to Visit the Florence Cathedral.

 In September, we had no problems booking our dome climb two days in advance.
 In the summer, when Florence is a little busier, I recommend booking your dome climb earlier than this, maybe 5 to 7 days in advance.
 Keep an eye on the weather because the dome will close during thunderstorms.